VaniSri20/codsoft/README.md

 Feel free to contribute to the project by opening issues or creating pull requests.
 Your feedback and improvements are highly appreciated!

 # License:
-This project is licensed under the calculator.
+This project is licensed under the CodSoft.
 See the LICENSE.md file for details.

 Replace the placeholders like python programming , calc.py, and calculator with the actual information specific to your project.
 If you don't have a specific license in mind, you can choose one that suits your needs or use an open-source license like the MIT License.